What is carpal tunnel syndrome?

 Symptoms of carpal tunnel syndrome

-The symptoms of carpal tunnel syndrome develop gradually.
-Initially, you may feel numbness and pain that comes and goes in your wrist, thumb, index finger, and middle finger.
-After a period of time without treatment, symptoms They can be aggravated both during the day and at night.
+Symptoms of carpal tunnel syndrome develop gradually.
+Initially, you may experience numbness and aching pain in your wrist, thumb, index finger, and middle finger.
+After a period of time without treatment, symptoms may worsen. symptoms They can worsen both during the day and at night.

 - Numbness or numbness in the thumb, ring finger, index finger, and wrist.